Apfelfrisch/Edifact/README.md

 $message = new Message($builder->get());
 ```
 Trailing Segments (UNT and UNZ) will be added automatically.
+If no UNA Segement is provided, it uses the default "UNA:+.? '".
-If no UNA Segement is provided, it uses the default values (UNA:+.? )
+For now the Spaceseperator and Decimalseprator will be ignored by the Builder, you have to take care of it on Segment initialising.

-#### Add Streamfilter to the Builder
+#### Add Writefilter to the Builder
 ```php
 use Apfelfrisch\Edifact\Builder;
 use Apfelfrisch\Edifact\Segments\Unb;